 The only direction is Forward.
 There is a quickening in our times, these times; the sentiments of many towards the point of the few.
 It is a refraction of lights, brought about across a spectrum spanning a generation, and focused through a prism of courage and unbelievable awareness.
 Think about it: so many different arenas sharing ideas, communicating with vastly dissimilar realms of understanding, speaking different languages and expressions that, until now, spanned gaps only dreams had the capacity to bridge.
 There is greater understanding Now than ever.
 There is a larger willingness to understand Now than ever.
 The People Now are focused on joining forces with such like-minded others ready for something new.
 We look to where we WANT to go, not to where we are going.
 We are ever in support of those chimerical bombasticisms, poetically charged lightning bolts, freedom fighting hipsters, swingers, dancers, hob-knobers, lovers, tight-rope walkers, trail-blazing rangers, bushmen, hardcore’s-men and musical catalysts that push and vie for a chance “to shine:” an infinitive for which there is no opposite verb.
 We are ready to be a part of this wave; looping and swirling, leading and following, performing and listening, covering and fronting in the helix that is our mortal coils merging and tangenting with others and beyond.
 With every ounce of white-knuckled emphasis, it is our dedication and hope that we both impact and make an impact upon the lives of others to the enjoyment of all, with the obligatory, if not altogether MANDATORY, “Fuckin’ A.”

 The People Now blend theatre with their performance, utilizing large projector screens with animations, clips, and hybrid footage to coincide with the music's atmosphere and set progression.
+In addition, TPN's show is in complete Surround Sound, engaging the audience in a one of a kind experience.
 Guest Singers, duets with other bands, world instruments (djembe, sitar, erhu, keys, apache shakers, etc.), and costume are all incorporated.

 TPN also often dedicates their performance to a particular person, organization, movement, or idea that is making a difference in our world, Now.
 Information is provided if the audience chooses to avail themselves further, but never preached.